nuggetz/flipper/badusb/cyber-assessment-suite/README.md

 - Modular script structure, each script checks a specific area.
 - Read-only data collection with clear status and local logging.

+## ⚠️ Keyboard Layout Notice
+The BadUSB scripts are written for the **US keyboard layout**.

+If you're using a different layout (e.g., IT, DE, FR), please:

+- Adjust the `ALT` key sequence used to confirm UAC prompts.
+- For example: `ALT+Y` on US may be `ALT+S` on Italian.

+I **strongly recommend** users familiar with scripting to adapt the layout section themselves.
+Each DuckyScript includes a reminder comment.

 ## 🧪 Included Assessment Checks

 | ID  | Script Name                      | Description |